How to Make Light and Tender Dumplings

 Best Dumplings Ever

-You are now set to make perfect dumplings every time.
+You are now set and know how to make light and tender dumplings every time.
 A little know-how and a few simple ingredients are all it takes for excellent results.
 Happy eating and please leave your comments.

 © 2013 Athlyn Green